 Register now for the conference by choosing an appropriate package suitable to you.

 The undesirable changes occurring in the physical, chemical, and biological composition of natural environment consisting of air, water, and soil that has harmful effects.
 A wide range of toxic organic and inorganic chemicals, suspended sediments introduced into the environment and whose presence alters the state of the environment, which usually implies harm to organisms.
 Pollutants, the components of pollution, can be either foreign substances/energies or naturally occurring contaminants.
 Pollution is the introduction of contaminants into the environment.

 - Water Pollution

 - Industrial Pollution

 - Plastic Pollution

-Regulatory toxicology comprises the study of toxicity profile that is compared with other known toxicants.
+Regulatory toxicology comprises the study of toxicity profile that uses scientific knowledge to develop regulations and other strategies for reducing and controlling exposure to dangerous chemicals.
 Regulatory toxicology works as the major center for laws that limit exposures for people and environment.
-Furthermore, Regulatory Toxicology supports the development of standard protocols and new testing methods in order to continuously improve the scientific basis for decision-making processes.
-The regulatory toxicology is to control production, use, and deposition of dangerous materials to prevent adverse effects on human health and the environment.
+Furthermore, regulatory toxicology supports the development of standard protocols and new testing methods in order to continuously improve the scientific basis for decision-making processes.
+The regulatory toxicology is to control production, use, and deposition of hazardous materials to prevent adverse effects on human health and the environment.
 This requires sufficient information on the hazardous properties of a chemical compound, their relevance to man and of human and environmental exposure, which is a prerequisite for appropriate risk assessment and the decision whether regulatory consequences are warranted.